saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 # How to use Crowdin

-Each project in Crowdin has a home page which provides a description of the project and a list the avialable languages:
+Each project in Crowdin has a home page which provides a description of the project and a list the available languages:

 ![screenshot](images/Crowdin-project-page.png)